-Service Learning and Community Engagement
+Service Learning & Community Engagement

-NEXT MEETING | October 23, 2018 12:30pm-2:00pm | Collaborative Opportunities at the NL Workforce Innovation Centre.
-The meeting will feature a presentation by Susanne Dawe, Stakeholder Engagement Coordinator at the NL Workforce Innovation Centre about the NLWIC's collaborative work in employment-- a key social determinant of health.
+October 24, 2018 | Opportunities at the NL Workforce Innovation Centre | Susanne Dawe, Stakeholder Engagement Coordinator at the NL Workforce Innovation Centre | Dawe discussed the NLWIC's collaborative work in employment: A key social determinant of health.
 The Workforce Innovation Centre, located at College of the North Atlantic’s Corner Brook campus, partners with business and community organizations to foster innovative approaches and create new opportunities to support the development of a skilled workforce. |

 March, 2018 | Follow-Up from Combined Efforts Workshop | This graphic was developed after the March 2018 meeting to show members the proposed timeline of activities for the group. |

-October 23, 2017 | An interactive community-university workshop at the Cochrane Centre in downtown St. John’s to explore how the university and the community can combine efforts to promote meaningful community service that enriches the learning experience, teaches civic responsibility, and ultimately strengthens communities throughout Newfoundland & Labrador.
+October 23, 2017 | Combined Efforts Workshop | An interactive community-university workshop at the Cochrane Centre in downtown St. John’s to explore how the university and the community can combine efforts to promote meaningful community service that enriches the learning experience, teaches civic responsibility, and ultimately strengthens communities throughout Newfoundland & Labrador.
 This event was moderated by SLICE co-conveners Elayne Greeley, Partnership Broker with the Community Employment Collaboration and Dr. Jill Allison, Global Health Coordinator with Memorial’s Faculty of Medicine, together with Pablo Navarro and Rochelle Baker of the NL Centre for Applied Health Research.
 The workshop brought together 45 participants: faculty and students from multiple university disciplines, representatives from municipal and provincial government and the provincial health system, and people who work in community organizations, all of whom expressed a common interest in forging stronger partnerships to support health equity and social justice.
-The workshop fulfilled its objective: it built a solid framework for the group to continue exploring collaborative opportunities and approaches in the coming years to support more and better partnerships and to build genuine and meaningful engagement. | Workshop Report |
+The workshop fulfilled its objective: It built a solid framework for the group to continue exploring collaborative opportunities and approaches in the coming years to support more and better partnerships and to build genuine and meaningful engagement. | Workshop Report |

 Service Learning refers to any teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, to teach civic responsibility, and to strengthen communities.
 (See Comprehensive Framework) As the province's only university, Memorial is dedicated to encouraging and supporting community-engaged work and serving the public good, locally, nationally and internationally.
 Memorial University is, and always has been, home to students and staff who make community engagement a fundamental element of their research and teaching activities.
 They are responsive, collaborative and respectful of the needs and contributions of community, drawing on the knowledge and resources of everyone involved.